 Australia & New Zealand 39 Day RV Caravan

 This Fantasy tour of a lifetime begins in Christchurch, the largest city on New Zealand’s South Island.
-We’ve got two first class hotel nights here – time to relax after the long flights, but also time to explore this beautiful English-themed city which is rebuilding itself after the devastating earthquakes of a few years ago.
+We’ve got two first-class hotel nights here – time to relax after the long flights, but also time to explore this beautiful English-themed city that’s rebuilding itself after the devastating earthquakes of a few years ago.

 The next morning, our RV adventure begins when we pick up our ‘homes on wheels’ and begin learning to drive on the left side of the road.
 Again, no worries – we’ll soon get used to it!
 We have a short drive down the South Island’s beautiful east coast to Oamaru with a stop along the way to pick up groceries and supplies, and a visit to the world’s smallest penguins in their natural environment at the Blue Penguin Colony.

 We hit the road the next day and travel to Dunedin – aka the Edinburgh of New Zealand due to the influence of early Scottish settlers.
 On the way, we stop at the spherical Moeraki Boulders, which have intrigued visitors for centuries.
 Once in Dunedin, we take in the sights on a guided bus tour of the city.
 We learn how that delicious New Zealand chocolate is made at the Cadbury Chocolate Factory and also visit the picturesque Larnach Castle and Gardens – New Zealand’s only castle!